sagemath/trac_to_gh/Issue 1730.md

 # Issue 1730: Sage does not have 100,000 users yet.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1730

 Original creator: was